 Implant Restorations by Choice

-Dental implants have, in many ways, revolutionized modern dentistry.
-In fact, they have become the preferred standard for replacing missing teeth.
-And they are superior in many ways to dentures and dental bridges.
-Not only do dental implants mimic the look, feel and function of natural teeth, they do not require any alterations to adjacent teeth, as does a dental bridge.
-And unlike dentures, they do not have to be removed during sleep.
+Implant Dentistry is the preferred standard for replacing missing teeth.
+Due to the nature of the implants, they have been designed to mimic the look, feel and function of natural teeth.
+Implants do not require alterations to adjacent teeth and do not have to be removed during sleep.

 The Anatomy of a Dental Implant